Hand Phones - Cellular and Mobile Phones in Indonesia

 • alarm, calculator, exchange conversion and games

-• data transmission via PC of fax, Email, or the internet!
+• data transmission via PC, Email, or the internet

 • customized phone ring tones